keunhyeung/DIA-REFINE/README.md

 | Gyeongsang | 259,300 | 58.02 | 57.90 | 0.0374 |
 | Jeolla | 227,737 | 55.14 | 54.99 | 0.0399 |
 | Jeju | 36,277 | 71.18 | 70.63 | 0.1234 |

+From this large corpus, we created three distinct, non-overlapping sets for training, evaluation, and in-context learning to ensure experimental integrity.

+### Classifier Training & Evaluation Set
+To build our dialect classifier, we curated dedicated datasets for the Jeolla, Gyeongsang, and Jeju dialects.
+The data for each dialect was then split into a 9:1 ratio, providing 9,000 samples for training and 1,000 for evaluation.

+### Dialect Translation Test Set
+For final performance evaluation, we randomly sampled 300 sentence pairs for each of the three target dialects (Jeolla, Gyeongsang, and Jeju).
+To ensure the sentences had sufficient content for translation, we only included pairs where the sentence length was greater than 30 characters.

+### In-Context Learning (ICL) Example Pool
+To support our ICL experiments, we created a large example pool containing 10,000 sentence pairs for each dialect.
+This pool was kept entirely separate from the test set to prevent data leakage and ensure a fair evaluation.